rdsathene/documents/sukutomo-calendar.md

 # Sukutomo Calendar

 *I realized I was looking up the same information, and crafting the same tweets from scratch year after year.
 I'm creating this both for myself, and whomever my successor will be.
-The links to images for the tweets appear above the tweets.
-If using the HackMD version instead of github, be sure to use the md view to copy, so that you avoid pasting unencoded characters into TweetDeck.*
+The links to images for the tweets appear above the tweets.* ***If using the HackMD version instead of GitHub, be sure to use the md edit mode to copy, so that you avoid pasting unencoded characters into TweetDeck.***

 # January
 # February